18mr/documentation/call-tool.md

     twittertext: 'Your Twitter share text. %2318MR'
     ---

-The front matter for facebooktext and twittertext will be the default share text for automatically generated share buttons.
+The Front Matter for ``facebooktext`` and ``twittertext`` will be the default share text for automatically generated share buttons.
 You'll notice that the hashtag is a random series of characters--that's to help Jekyll generate a functional link for the Twitter share link.

 _Pro Tip: use [this cheat sheet](http://www.w3schools.com/tags/ref_urlencode.asp) to properly encode special characters in Twitter text._

 Once you've done that, compose your thank you page's body.
-This should include a word of thanks, number(s) to call if you aren't connected since sometimes call-congress throws errors that I don't understand (_probably skip this if you're setting up a call tool to call multiple members of Congress_), talking points or a call script, and sharing links for after the user has completed the call.
+This should include a word of thanks, number(s) to call if you aren't connected since sometimes ``call-congress`` throws errors that I don't understand (_probably skip this if you're setting up a call tool to call multiple members of Congress_), talking points or a call script, and sharing links for after the user has completed the call.

 Check out the way previous [call script pages](https://github.com/18mr/action/blob/gh-pages/chu-callscript/index.md) have been formatted before.
 Note that the actual call script is enclosed by a ``<div class=featurebox>`` which gives it highlighted styling.

 ### Update your thank you page in Action Network

-In the "Response Options" tab, insert the permanent url of the thank you page you just made.
+In the "Response Options" tab, insert the permanent URL of the thank you page you just made.

 _Pro Tip: that this will throw a 404 error until the live Amazon Web Services version has been updated.
 Use a [local server emulator](https://github.com/18mr/documentation/blob/master/local-site.md) to test your share links._

 ## Record Your Audio Files

 You can just record audio files on your phone, and email them to yourself.
-You may wish to listen to example files, and call through an existing campaign, in order to get an idea of what each snippet does.
+You may wish to listen to example files by calling through an existing campaign in order to get an idea of what each snippet does.

 Please name your files uniformly.
 Filenames should be based on the parameter they are assigned to, which keeps things neat and easy.
 From the [call-congress README](https://github.com/18mr/call-congress/blob/master/README.md):